zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

 | N4 Interface Name | String | Host interface to serve N4 server            | Any string                          | `eth0`        | Yes       |
 | N6 Interface Name | String | Host interface to receive IP traffic from DN | Any string                          | `eth0`        | Yes       |

+Please note that the N6 interface does not require a port configuration.

 ## Database

 The `database` section allows you to configure how to connect to the database.